 Just Following Orders: The Nazis that Erik confronts trot out this line as an excuse for their actions.
-Charles later makes the mistake of echoing it while trying to calm Erik down.
+Charles later makes the mistake of echoing it while trying to calm Magneto down.
 Definitely an Oh Crap moment for the audience when he says it.

 Karma Houdini: About half of the Hellfire Club get off scot-free in the end.
 William Stryker Sr. also faces no consequences for unlawful actions (keeping Emma Frost in a secret prison) and the unethical and horribly unwise decision to have both the Soviets and the Americans bombard the Cuban shore to get rid of mutants despite one of their own human agents being located there (both actions are things that even John McCone, who was a certified jerk, called him out on).
-However, this may change if there are sequels to First Class.

 Karmic Transformation: Hank's transformation into Beast is tragic, but he brought it on himself.
-He makes it a little more karmic by being a complete asshole to Raven just before using it - she tells him he's perfect just the way he is and doesn't need the "cure" and he responds with:
+He makes it a little more karmic by being a complete asshole to Raven just before using it.
+She tells him he's perfect just the way he is and doesn't need the "cure," and he responds with:

 Hank: It behooves me to tell you that even if we save the world tomorrow, and mutants are accepted into society, my feet and your natural blue form will never be deemed beautiful.

-Raven shifts back to her human-looking morph.
+(Raven shifts back to her human-looking morph.)

 Hank: You look beautiful now.